Software Engineering Tools, Principles and Practices for Scientists

 Table of Contents

 Software engineering is a discipline of principles and practices designed to improve people’s ability to create and manage complex software projects and collaborate with others on developing them.
 People have built software tools to assist with these principles and practices.
 This article focuses on exploring the essential practices and principles, and related tools, for scientists who wish to write code that other people can understand, use, and collaborate on developing.
 For those who wish to take a deeper dive into software engineering, the Software Engineering book1 covers the discipline in detail.
-In the last section, we present a case example of how to build a software project using the Julia language.

 Tools and Technologies